 Harrisonburg is also a major college town with a large number of people who are 18 years or older and attending college.
 As is often the case in college towns, the many students that live in Harrisonburg have a strong influence on the local culture and entertainment scene, which may seem dormant by comparison in the summer months when much of the student population is away.
 In the fall, the return of students has a reinvigorating effect on the community.
 Because colleges are lasting institutions, they have a stabilizing effect on the economy by providing direct local benefits such as jobs for faculty and staff and spending by students.
 Harrisonburg’s economy is one such example of this.

-The population of Harrisonburg is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.65% of adults in Harrisonburg have a bachelor's degree or even advanced degree.
+The citizens of Harrisonburg are very well educated compared to the average community in the nation: 35.65% of adults in Harrisonburg have a bachelor's degree or even advanced degree.

 The per capita income in Harrisonburg in 2010 was $17,919, which is low income relative to Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $71,676 for a family of four.
 However, Harrisonburg contains both very wealthy and poor people as well.
 Harrisonburg also has one of the higher rates of people living in poverty in the nation, with 32.51% of its population below the federal poverty line.